DMSafe/DMSafe/README.md

 A plugin to track DMSafe Ranks & players who scam in Deathmatching.

 Feature List:
-- Access Data list end point to grab current usernames of ranks & scammers
+- Access Data list end point to grab current usernames of Ranks & Scammers
-- See Rank & Scammer names + icons above their heads
+- Toggleable option to See Rank & Scammer names + icons above their heads
-- See Rank names on the minimap
+- Toggleable option to See Rank names on the minimap
-- Write in the chat box when a scammer is nearby
+- Toggleable option to Write in the chat box when a scammer is nearby
-- Join Discord Buttons
+- HWID & Account ID Tracking
 - Display current CC Name
-- Built in Video Recorder
-- HWID & Account ID Tracking
+- Join & Leave Party Buttons
--
+- Join Discord Button
-- Features (Thanks to StonedTurtle for making the Party Hub P)
-- Join Party Button
+- DMSafe Party Button
+- Logs Button
 - View Prayers
 - View Skills & Boosts
 - View Equipment
 - View Inventory

-To-do List:
-- Challenge in DM on user right click to automatically join a Party
+- Deathmatch on user right click to automatically join a Party
-- Party passphrases (challenge will just write bot RSNs in & collect IDs of both players)
+- Party passphrases (challenge will just write both RSNs in & collect IDs of both players)
-- View Player Icon on the side, defaulting to just Deathmatcher icon if they are not in the system
+- Displays what Rank someone is in the Plugin on Challenge